crp33/cancer-prediction-/README.md

 However, accuracy alone may not be sufficient for all applications.
 Depending on the context, other metrics such as precision, recall, and F1 score may be more informative.
 We used Scikit-learn’s classification_report to compute these additional metrics.
 # Conclusion
 We completed our analysis using the Breast Cancer Wisconsin dataset to build a model that predicts whether a cell is malignant based on its nucleus measurements.
-This model, once validated and deployed, could be a valuable tool in clinical settings—helping medical professionals make faster and more accurate diagnostic decisions.
+This model, once validated and deployed, could be a valuable tool in clinical settings helping medical professionals make faster and more accurate diagnostic decisions.